 Timing: Quarterly

-Reporting Location: Add to the narrative section of the quarterly reports
+Reporting Location: Add to the narrative section of the quarterly reports.
+Update the narrative description if / when the program design changes.

 Metrics: In the Program Descriptions section of the quarterly report, briefly describe whether the IQ MF program is jointly delivered, or coordinated.
 If joint or coordinated, include additional explanation on how the utilities work together including whether: